casc-ianm/github101/github exercises week 2-2.md

     - name: Install latest version of Apache
       apt: name=apache2 update_cache=yes state=latest
 ```
-6. save the **install_apache** file. then exit to nano application
+6. Save the **install_apache** file. then exit to nano application

-7. on the same directory, run the **install_apache.yml** file with the following commands:
+7. On the same directory, run the **install_apache.yml** file with the following commands:
 ```
 ansible-playbook install_apache.yml
 ```
-8. the output should be like this:
+8. The output should be like this:
 ```
 PLAY [Install the apache web service] *******************************************************************